Thomas George Greenwell

 Colonel Thomas George Greenwell, TD, DL (18 December 1894 – 15 November 1967) was a British politician.
 He was the National Conservative Member of Parliament (MP) for The Hartlepools and the managing director of the ship-repair yard, T. W. Greenwell and Co.
 Ltd, a Sunderland yard which had been founded by his father in 1901.

 Greenwell was educated at Gresham's School, Holt, and at King's College, Newcastle.

-The by-election he won in 1943 was held according to the convention of the war years - neither the Labour Party nor the Liberal Party put up a candidate, to give the incumbent party a clear run, although an independent, a Common Wealth Party candidate and a Progressive Socialist stood.
+The by-election he won in 1943 was held according to the convention of the war years – neither the Labour nor Liberal parties put up candidates, although Common Wealth Party and Progressive Socialist candidates stood.
 The 'swing' to the Conservatives was the largest in any by-election in the war years, largely because of Greenwell's strongly pro-Churchillian stance.
-Surprisingly, the post-war 1945 general election only just removed him — there was a recount.
+The post-war 1945 general election only just removed him — there was a recount.
 In 1951 he was appointed High Sheriff of Durham.

 He was also a Justice of the Peace and Deputy Lieutenant for County Durham.
 In Who's Who he gave his recreation as salmon fishing.
 He was a member of the Carlton Club.

-His daughter, Pamela Hunter, later followed him into politics, and was chair of the Conservative Party Conference in the year of the Brighton bombing (she was subsequently made a Dame of the Order of the British Empire).
+His daughter, Dame Pamela Hunter, followed him into politics and was chair of the Conservative Party Conference in 1984, the year of the Brighton bombing.